native-m/VU0Math/README.md

 # VU0Math
-Sony Playstation 2 VU0 C++ math library
+Sony PlayStation 2 VU0 C++ math library

-Required PS2SDK to build this library
+PS2SDK is required to use this library

 ## HOW TO USE
+Include VU0Math.h on your PlayStation 2 project